zpuckeridge/blog/README.md

 This project is forked from the gatsby-starter-blog.
 I have been tweaking and adding features to make it my own.

+## Installation
+Install necessary packages with:
+`yarn install`
+Run the site in development:
+`yarn dev`
+When happy with changes, deploy to gh-pages branch with:
+`yarn deploy`

 ## Current Features

 - Scroll Progress